Mr Paul Jarrett is an experienced Hand, Shoulder, Elbow, Wrist and Upper Limb Orthopaedic Surgeon, and founder of the Paul Jarrett Orthopaedic Clinic.

 - Member of the Australian Shoulder and Elbow Association

-- Member of the Western Australian Society for Surgeon of the Hand
+- Member of the Western Australian Society for Surgery of the Hand

 - Member of Australian Medical Association